algolia/search-insights.js/gtm/README.md

 Once these values are available in the hits template, you can retrieve them in GTM.

-1. Create a Custom JavaScript variable to find the element and name it `Find closest`
+First, you can create a variable to target elements based on their selector.
+Select "Custom JavaScript" variable and name it `Find closest`:

 ```js
 function() {